Henry Watson Furniss: Later life and legacy

-A 1908 photographic display included him and three other prominent African American officials in U.S. government posts.
-Various of his diplomatic papers and medical writings are extant.
+A 1908 photographic display by Cyrus Field Adams for the president and vice-president of the time included Furniss along with other prominent African American officials in U.S. government posts.
+Various diplomatic papers and medical writings of his are extant.

-His brother Sumner also became a doctor and was involved in Indianapolis politics.
+His brother Sumner also became a doctor, was involved in Indianapolis politics, and a leader for African American causes.